rainmanh/openvcloud/docs/Sysadmin/Images/deploy_new_image.md

 Each directory contains 3 files:

-- **services.hrd** contains the all required information about ftp server that holds your image
+- **service.hrd** contains the all required information about ftp server that holds your image

   - **url**: address of your FTP server from where the image is available, e.g. `ftp://pub:pub1234@ftp.aydo.com`
   - **source**: exact location on the FTP server from where the image can be downloaded, e.g. `/images/image_windows2012`